 (Or might not.
 Each to their own!)

 Strictly speaking, anybody can become a freelance blogger.

 As long as you have a passion for producing content, decent writing skills and a willingness to work hard, then you can easily slip into that freelance blogging life.

 How Do Freelance Bloggers Find Jobs?

-You can usually find paid work in one of four ways:
+You can usually find paid work in one of four ways as a freelance blogger:

 - Freelance marketplaces (like Upwork or Freelancer)